 Bus shelters are similar to billboards with the need to purchase paper and develop an effective advertisement which is easily identified.
 They are like small billboards.
-The added benefit to a bus shelter is you may establish a presence in a particular area where there are no billboards or where billboards are cost prohibitive.
+The added benefit to a bus shelter is Publication of the State Bar of Arizona © 2017 All Rights Reserved.

+you may establish a presence in a particular area where there are no billboards or where billboards are cost prohibitive.
 In addition, bus shelters provide some ability to select a particular area to focus your advertisement, thus only reaching out to the prospective clients you want and limiting your advertising expenses to the select geographic area which you are comfortable servicing.
 The typical rates for bus shelters are approximately \$250 to \$500 per shelter per month with a year or two contract plus production cost (cost of the printing/paper).
 Other types of advertisements with similar limited exposure are available at bars, restaurants, arenas, grocery stores, and stadiums.
 These outlets also allow you to focus on a particular geographic area, but may or may not be costly, based upon how many potential clients will actually see your advertisement.